TPU – Thermoplastic Polyurethane

 TPU is also resistant to oil, grease, and stains, which makes it ideal for keeping up its appearance while safeguarding items from liquids.
 Further, TPU is water and moisture resistant, reducing bacterial home creation.

-In short, we have carefully selected the VERY best material for our Baby Bitie.
+In short, we have carefully selected the VERY best material for our Baby Bitie and Overall Bib.
 TPU is the "Rolls-Royce” within plastic.

 Further, TPU is developed according to GMP (Good Manufacturing Practices).
 GMP aims to ensure that products directly related to human health, such as medicine, medical tools, food, and cosmetics, are produced in safe environments and conditions.